Daniel Gurney1

 Commander Godfrey Maxwell Chenevix Trench was born on 14 October 1917.1 He was the son of Charles Godfrey Chenevix Trench and Margaret May Blakesley.1 He married Nancy Louise Birch, daughter of Reverend Arthur Clarkson Birch, on 17 March 1945.1 He died on 29 July 2005 at age 87.2

-Commander Godfrey Maxwell Chenevix Trench was educated at Shrewsbury School, Shrewsbury, Shropshire, England.1 He gained the rank of Commander in the service of the Royal Navy.1 He fought in the Second World War.1 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.) (and bar).1 He was a history teacher.1 He lived in 1999 at Kelling, Holt, Norfolk, England.1
+He was educated at Shrewsbury School, Shrewsbury, Shropshire, EnglandG.1 He gained the rank of Commander in the Royal Navy.1 He fought in the Second World War.1 He was awarded the Companion, Distinguished Service Order (D.S.O.) and bar.1 He was a history teacher.1 He lived in 1999 at Kelling, Holt, Norfolk, EnglandG.1

 Children of Commander Godfrey Maxwell Chenevix Trench and Nancy Louise Birch